regexyl/notes/2024 Goals.md

 1. Exercise 6 times a week for a minimum of 25 minutes each time.
 2. Do 1 Leetcode question a day.
-3. Write a blog article at least once a month - there should always be at least one blog article in the .
+3. Write a blog article at least once a month - I should always be in the midst of writing one blog article.